-Important: New employees who do not elect to participate during the initial 60-day period will lose the Guaranteed Issue opportunity and will be required to submit an Evidence of Insurability Statement that is acceptable to Aetna in order to participate at any time in the future.
-Exception: A new enrollment will be permitted in connection with certain "family status changes," such as marriage or birth of a child.
+Important: New employees who do not elect to participate during the initial 60-day period will lose the Guaranteed Issue opportunity and will be required to submit a Medical History Statement that is acceptable to The Standard in order to participate in the future.
+Exception: A new enrollment will be permitted in connection with certain "family status changes," such as, marriage or birth of a child.

-Once participating, employees may purchase additional insurance up to one times annual salary during each annual Open Enrollment period without submitting health information (subject to the Guaranteed Issue cap of $300,000).
-Employees may request an "Additional Amount" of insurance at other times, also in $1,000 increments, but must complete an Evidence of Insurability Statement to be reviewed by Aetna.
+Once participating, employees may purchase additional insurance up to one times annual salary during each Annual Open Enrollment period without submitting health information (subject to the Guaranteed Issue cap of $300,000).
+Employees may request an "Additional Amount" of insurance at other times, also in $1,000 increments, but must complete a Medical History Statement to be reviewed by The Standard.
 The total contributory insurance amount cannot exceed the lesser of four times salary or $900,000.

 DependentS Life Insurance

-Employees may purchase up to three "Units" of Dependent Life Insurance.
+Employees may purchase up to three "Units" of Dependents Life Insurance.
 A Unit of insurance covers the employee's spouse for $10,000 and each eligible child for $5,000.
-New employees may buy one Unit within 60 days of their hire date without submitting any health information.
-A second or third unit may be requested, but an Evidence of Insurability Statement will be required for each covered dependent.
+An eligible child is your child by birth, legal adoption or guardianship, your stepchild or dependent grandchild, under age 26 (a stepchild or legal ward must reside in your home.)
+New employees may buy up to three Units within 60 days of their hire date without submitting any health information.

-Important: New employees who do not elect to participate during the initial 60-day period will lose the Guaranteed Issue opportunity and will be required to submit evidence of good health that is acceptable to Aetna in order to participate at any time in the future.
+Important: New employees who do not elect to participate during the initial 60-day period will lose the Guaranteed Issue opportunity and will be required to submit evidence of good health that is acceptable to The Standard in order to participate in the future.

-Once participating, employees may purchase an additional Unit of insurance during each Open Enrollment Period with no Health Statement (maximum three units).
-Exception: A new enrollment will be permitted in connection with certain "family status changes," such as marriage or birth of a child.
+Once participating, employees with fewer than three Units may purchase an additional Unit of insurance during each Annual Enrollment Period with no Medical History Statement (maximum three units).
+Exception: A new enrollment will be permitted in connection with certain "family status changes," such as, marriage or birth of a child.

-For rate information and forms, please refer to Contributory Group Life Insurance Monthly Premium Rates, Supplemental Life Enrollment Form, and Dependent Life Enrollment Form.
+For rate information and forms, please refer to Contributory Group Life Insurance Monthly Premium Rates, and the Supplemental & Dependents Life Enrollment Form.

 Insurance Portability at Termination